China — heard about China in these recent days?

 It goes deep down the rabbit hole having numbing effects for the use of libre (freedom respecting) software and far better ecosystems often cheaper than their proprietary counterparts.

-FACEBOOK alone earned $75Billion in the past twelve months
+FACEBOOK alone earned $75Billion in the past 12 months

-Ending June 30, 2020, a 20.05% increase YoY in ad revenue selling your data and you seeing very relevant ads on WhatsApp and Instagram.
+June 30, 2020: a 20.05% increase YoY in ad revenue selling your data and you spending time watching very relevant ads on WhatsApp and Instagram.

 The price of petrol topped at ₹84/L recently.
 Remember Reliance the big oil company now it’s Jio.
 Data is valued more than oil, and everyone’s fighting to get your spot because that’s how these companies work.